carpentries/instructor-training/_extras/guide.md

 About a week before your event, you will be given login credentials for a Carpentry account.
-Alternatively, if no one has yet claimed "host" in your session, you can click "claim host" next to your name in the Participants list; you'll be asked for a 6-digit host key, which you can find [in this message](https://carpentries.topicbox.com/groups/trainers/T3ec157cc9a3d1833/zoom-host-code).
+Alternatively, if no one has yet claimed "host" in your session, you can click "claim host" next to your name in the Participants list; you will be asked for a 6-digit host key, which you can find [in this message](https://carpentries.topicbox.com/groups/trainers/T3ec157cc9a3d1833/zoom-host-code).
 See [the explanation here][zoom-host-key] for step-by-step instructions on how to claim host in Zoom Rooms using the host key.